AAU-WebDataScience/F22-DV4-03/README.md

 The yelp dataset is available at: https://www.yelp.com/dataset.

 ### How
-The folder code_to_create_graphs contains Python code to create 5 graphs, corresponding to the .json files obtained from Yelp (follow above link).
+The folder code_to_generate_graph contains Python code to create 5 graphs, corresponding to the .json files obtained from Yelp (follow above link).
 The rdflib package has been used to create N-Triples (.nt).

 | Original (Yelp) | Outcome (Graph) | DB name                     |